jvcleave/ofxRPiCameraVideoGrabber/README.md

 Demonstrates how to get pixels (needed for OpenCv operations).

 example-wrapper:
-NEW: drop-in replacement for ofVideoGrabber (texture-mode only)
+Drop-in replacement for ofVideoGrabber (texture-mode only)

+example-saved-settings:
+Alternative way to load a camera configuration through a text file

 THANKS:
 Thanks to @tjormola for sharing his demos and exploration - especially in regards to recording